austint1121/VenusMovieAnalysis/README.md

 ***

 ## Data
 There are 11 CSV files comprising the dataset.
-This section will seek to understand the source, properties, and business relevance of the data.
-In particular, we will explore the structure of the data in each file, inspect individual data elements to understand their properties, and consider the relationships between the data in each file and to the business problem.
+After exploring the datasets, we chose to use 3 datasets for our to help guide our recommendations.

 IMDb is an online database  containing information related to films, tv shows, video games, and the like.
 We used this dataset for information about a movie's genre, and runtime.
 We also used this dataset for information on how IMDB's